executebig/www/content/act/research.md

 ---
 title: 'Contribute to Research'
+description: We're now collecting anonymous attendee data from past hackathons or any other STEM-related events.
+Start your submission here!
 ---

 **If you are an event organizer, we need your help!** We're now collecting anonymous attendee data from past hackathons or any other STEM-related events.
 The submission process is easy, and we're happy to credit you or your event on our report.